AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025290294

 Funding

-This study was supported by the National Research Foundation of Korea (NRF) grants, STEAM Program (RS-2024-00458419), and Ministry of SMEs and Startups (20224371).
+This study was supported by grants from the National Research Foundation of Korea (NRF), the Science, Technology, Engineering, Arts, and Mathematics (STEAM) Program (RS-2024-00458419), and the Ministry of Small & Medium-sized Enterprises and Startups (20224371).

 Conflict of interest